Skip to main content Skip to main navigation

 Important course notes

-• In SAH2650 Professional Experience: Internship or Project, students will be able to select workplace-based or project-based environments.
+• In SAH2650 Professional Experience: Internship, students will be able to select workplace-based or project-based environments.
 In the workplace-based track, students will embark on a minimum of 100 hours of professional placement work experience within a public, private or not-for-profit organisation relevant to their academic studies.
 In the project-based track, students will engage in a project for a public, private or not-for-profit organisation that tackles a real-world challenge in collaboration or consultation with an industry partner.

 In SAH3650 Professional Placement 1 and SAH3660 Professional Placement 2, students will gain relevant work experience by undertaking a minimum of 225 hours (per unit) of professional placement with a public, private or not-for-profit host organisation which is relevant to their academic studies.